sarahciston/codingcare/posts/0critintro.md

 >"This widespread technik of addressing underpins the whole landscape of computing and its imaginaries."  [@dhaliwalAddressabilityWhatEven2022]

-print/digital media or platforms text/code languages or expression or systems backend blackbox / frontend visible platforms dev / user
-AI / human

 *could produce the dissertation like Four Times Through the Labyrinth, a performance of a performance, --series but nonlinear,layered, aphoristic, multimediaed, networked*

-**I am a writing machine**

-deep interdisciplinarity

-#### these may go in the Toolkit instead...
+these may go in the Toolkit instead...

 #### Key forms & foundational concepts of generative AI systems explained